Harry Duncan

-and received an honorary doctorate for public service from the University in 1983.
+and received an honorary doctorate for public service from the university in 1983.

-Duncan is survived by his wife, Anneliese H. Duncan, who serves as President of the Harry F. Duncan Foundation.
+Duncan was survived by his wife, Anneliese H. Duncan, who served as president of the Harry F. Duncan Foundation.

 Although Duncan became wealthy, very little is known about his life.
-He was born in Savannah, Missouri with a closely knit family.
-Much is not disclosed about his family from Duncan as there were issues about his money and the racist remarks made by his immediate family.
-His closest friends was Edgar J. Hoover, head of the FBI where they would socialize often, and even give each other gifts.
-Including a lion rug that Hoover had hunted during one of his many hunting safaris.
+He was born in Savannah, Missouri, with a close-knit family in Andrew County.
+His family disclosed little as there were issues about his money and racist remarks made by his immediate family.
+Among his closest friends was Edgar J. Hoover, with whom he would often socialize and exchange gifts.
+One such gift was a rug made from a lion Hoover had killed on one of his many hunting safaris.